Student privacy in Zoom

 Example of when students should have the option NOT to be recorded:

-Students should have the option not to be recorded (i.e. turn their audio and/or video function off) if the collection and use of the personal information (i.e. their voice or image) is not required to fulfill a necessary function.
+Students should have the option not to be recorded (i.e. turn their audio and/or video function off) if the collection and use of the personal information (i.e. their voice, image or speech) is not required to fulfil a necessary function.
 For example, lectures / tutorials may be recorded for the purpose of making subject content available to all students in a subject throughout the semester.
-If students choose to participate, their voice and/or image will be incidentally captured in the recording.
-However, the recording of a student’s voice or image is not required to provide students with access to subjec content.
+If students choose to participate, their voice, image and/or speech will be incidentally captured in the recording.
+However, the recording of a student’s voice, image or speech is not required to provide students with access to subject content.

 In this case, students must be adequately informed that an online teaching session will be recorded, and that students can choose not to turn on their audio or video functions if they prefer not to be recorded.
 Students can be encouraged to participate by turning on their audio and/or video functions to maximise their learning experience.